grantcolley/dotnetwhat/README.md

 **SOLID** is a set of five object-oriented design principles that help make C# code easier to maintain, test, and extend.

 #### S — Single Responsibility Principle
 A class should have one reason to change.
+This means it should focus on a single, cohesive responsibility.

+Example - Instead of one `Invoice` class printing, saving, and calculating everything, responsibilities are split.
 ```C#
 public class Invoice
 {